Would you like to learn more about the latest tools in dermoscopy and how they can support your practice? Download the brochure below!

 - Complete view of patient case through the inclusion of clinical & dermoscopic images

-With dermatology EMR software such as DermEngine, pathology labs and clinics are able to send and receive the essential information required to provide optimized, coordinated patient care without having to worry about strenuous administrative work.
+With dermatology software such as DermEngine, pathology labs and clinics are able to send and receive the essential information required to provide optimized, coordinated patient care without having to worry about strenuous administrative work.
 Convenient and secure, this ensures that dermatologists are able to experience real-time connections while seamlessly extracting useful information for analyses and reviews in an optimized dermatology practice environment.

 -The MetaOptima Team